Joined up marketing – what is it and why is it important?

 What is the difference between Marketing and Sales?

 A B2B marketer’s job is to generate leads and enquiries so the sales team can convert those leads and enquiries into revenue.

 The two roles require very different skills.

-A telemarketer whose job it is to make appointments requires the strength and the stamina to be told “no” one hundred times in a row.
+A telemarketer whose job it is to make appointments needs to be able to hear “no” 100 times in a row.

 Sales reps are often very different.

 During an appointment, there is a lot of pressure on them to meet sales targets and persuade the customer.